Meta Pixel Code

 Injury or Illness: What Qualifies?

 To be eligible for workers’ compensation in Florida, the injury or illness must have a direct connection to your job tasks or responsibilities.
 The link between work-related injuries and the job is usually easy to establish.
-For example, if you are injured while operating machinery at your workplace or if you slip and fall on an uneven surface, the correlation between your job and your injury is clear.

 The connection between occupational illnesses and work may require a more in-depth investigation.
 Occupational illnesses are widespread and impact many people across the U.S. Conditions such as respiratory diseases must have a direct link to your employment.
-This could occur due to an accident at the workplace or from long-term exposure over time.

 a workers comp lawyer can help you navigate the rules of the system